 – Mint – Fresh

 – Should fresh mint be required for tea, only the mint leaves are to be cooked.
 The essence from the leaves should be poured through a filter.
 Only the essence may be used

 Put the mint into a tightly woven cloth and into the hot water.
 Then discard the mint.

-– Portobello Mushrooms –Portobello mushrooms often contain insects in the fan under the mushroom cap.
-Removal of the fan-like substance is recommended, followed by rinsing under strong running water.
+– Portobello mushrooms often contain insects in the fan under the mushroom cap.
+Removal of the fan-like substance is recommended, this should be done with a spoon, followed by rinsing under strong running water.

-They are heavily infested and should be avoided.
+They are heavily infested and should not be used.

-– Peppers – Green and Red peppers must be cut open.
+– All peppers must be cut open.
 A quick visual inspection should take place to ensure that there is no infestation.

-– Radicchio – Radicchio should be washed well on both sides, leaf by leaf, and may then be used.
+– Radicchio should be soaked in a soap and water solution and then should be washed well on both sides, leaf by leaf, and may then be used.

 – Sprouts- Rinse well with water as they are usually found to be clean.
 Check three of the brown seeds and you may use if they are found to be insect free.